ethereum/pm/All Core Devs Meetings/Meeting 74.md

 Video: [[16:01]](https://youtu.be/aZ0S_oLSwhE?t=961)

-Some discussion occurred on what constituted `Blessed` status.
-Conclusion was, `Blessed` indicted an idea has been greenlit for continued work, before the final reassesment for inclusion.
-Furthermore, concern was brought forward for Core Devs reviewing each EIP individually.

-**Greg:** If you need to push it to our level, fine, but in most cases I don't think we need to.

----

 Discussion occured around setting timeframes keeping in mind the hard fork.
 In an EIP-centric model, the proposal was not to set times in advance.
 However, considering the incoming Ice Age, deadlines for EIP completion before inclusion in the Hard Fork may have use.
 The third Wednesday of March was chosen for Istanbul.